bywolee/base-/README.md

 ## 💡 Why Base
 Base offers near-instant finality, fees far cheaper than Ethereum mainnet, and seamless access to Coinbase's ecosystem of millions of users.
 It is the largest L2 by daily active addresses with over 1 million users daily.

+## 📜 Base History
+Base launched on mainnet in August 2023, incubated by Coinbase.
+It was originally built on Optimism's OP Stack and was part of the Superchain ecosystem.
+On February 18, 2026, Base announced a transition to its own proprietary unified stack for greater autonomy and faster development.